7 Best Plus Cheapest Cabo Airport Transfers: The Scoop

 If you need an infant or baby car seat, it should be reserved in advance.
 (Ask TransCabo for the cost of this.)

-They also offer good prices for private transfers in a van for large groups of 10 people.
+They also offer good rates for private transfers in a van for large groups of 10 people.
+(The one-way cost from the airport to Cabo San Lucas works out to $13.50 p.p. if you have 10 people in a van.)

 3) Cielito Lindo